 They made of steel, plastic or aluminum and have the tendency to rust, break or get lock up with debris.
 Rollers need to ride on a clean, well lubricated track.
 Our Window Wellness Service © for patio doors includes a track cleaning, lubrication and adjustment of all moving parts on your door.
 We can often save rusted rollers by spraying them with a rust penetrating catalyst.

 Patio door track filled with dust and debris

 Screen door roller caked with debris

-Rollers are made to have adjustable heights.
+Many rollers, especially those on patio doors, are made to have adjustable heights.
 They need to be raised or lowered if the two are not level.
 You can tell if the rollers are not level by almost completely closing your patio door so that the reveal is just a sliver of light.
 See if the top or bottom has a wider opening.
 An uneven reveal means the door is leaning left or right and the rollers need to be reset.
 Uneven rollers interfere with the door's operation and distribute weight unevenly, leading to degraded rollers.